Gaurav-Dutta1/pets-card/README.md

 # pets-card
-card by using css nd html
+card by using css nd html.
+card hover effects